juharris/dotnet-OptionsProvider/README.md

     Of course, now you should probably also convert `"a"` to a slot since it might need to overridden to `"an"` if the adjective starts with a vowel.

 * Use JSON files for managing large configurations that many may want to customize because it is easier to see the desired structure, validate the structure, and automatically format the structure.
-It is also easier to manage merge conflicts in JSON files.
+It is also easier to resolve merge conflicts in JSON files because the format can be validated easily.
 Using YAML files is fine for short configurations for a couple of values or configurations that are not expected to be customized often.

 * Unicode in YAML files: Use a later version of `YamlDotNet` in your project, for example: `<PackageReference Include="YamlDotNet" Version="16.2.1" />`.
-Emojis with Unicode might work well in YAML files by default because this library only requires an old version of `YamlDotNet` in order be compatible with older projects.
+For example, emojis and other characters in Unicode might not work well in YAML files by default because this library only requires an old version of `YamlDotNet` in order be compatible with older projects.
-Alternatively, use JSON files for managing Unicode strings.
+Alternatively, use JSON files for managing strings beyond ASCII characters.

 # Development
 ## Code Formatting